ooples/pine_script_docs/source/primer/Next_steps.rst

 Because they do not make use of the broker emulator, they use less resources and will run faster.
 It is thus advantageous to use indicators whenever you can.

-Both indicators and strategies can run in either overlay mode (over the chart's bars) or pane mode (in a separate section below or over the chart).
+Both indicators and strategies can run in either overlay mode (over the chart's bars) or pane mode (in a separate section below or above the chart).
 Both can also plot information in their respective space, and both can generate :ref:`alert events <PageAlerts>`.